Russian peacekeepers’ vehicles move freely along Lachin-Khankendi road | News.az

 Russian peacekeepers’ vehicles move freely along Lachin-Khankendi road

-Vehicles belonging to the Russian peacekeeping contingent continue to pass unhindered through the peaceful protest are on Azerbaijan’s Lachin-Khankendi road, News.Az reports.
+Vehicles belonging to the Russian peacekeeping contingent continue to pass unhindered through the peaceful protest area on Azerbaijan’s Lachin-Khankendi road, News.Az reports.

-Peaceful protesters on Thursday ensured the free passage of one more passenger car and one more truck of Russian peacekeepers along the Lachin-Khankendi road.
-Since the morning, 54 vehicles of Russian peacekeepers moved freely in the mentioned direction.
+The eco-activists on Thursday did not hamper the passage of one passenger car and 27 trucks of the Russian peacekeepers moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.